Climate Commitments

 Investment in sustainable and low-carbon strategies

 When President Gertler unveiled the University’s divestment initiative, he also announced that UTAM would allocate at least 10% of the Endowment portfolio to sustainable and low-carbon investments by 2025.
 We’ve made progress toward this commitment as well.
-At December 31, 2023, 6.8% of the Endowment was invested in such strategies.
-We continue to identify and investigate new sustainable and low-carbon strategies for their potential fit in the Endowment portfolio.
-We’re comfortable that this commitment will be achieved ahead of the 2025 target date.
+We achieved this target during 2024, with 11.7% of the Endowment’s net asset value at December 31 invested in such strategies.
+We are committed to maintaining the targeted threshold level of investment in sustainable and low-carbon strategies over the long term and we continue to source and assess new investment opportunities in such strategies.

 Taking decisive action on climate change